fliptoo/PlayJpa/README.md

 }
 ```

-Do whatever as you did as Play 1
+Do whatever as you did as Play1
 ```
 public class Application extends Controller {